 Our prayer meetings are weak because we are misinformed about our assignment.
 If we believe that the measure of “church” success is attendance, and the number one priority of the “church” is what goes on INSIDE its walls, then our prayer lives become self-centered, our focus grows inward, and our lives grow apathetic towards the Lord and His Kingdom.

-Our current understanding of the “church” has cut the legs off our urgency to pray.
+Our current understanding of the “church” has cut the legs off our need and urgency to pray.
 There is little “focus” or “fight” within its current definition.
 Most are “bored” because we are focused largely on a pastoral rather than an apostolic mandate.

 The Ekklesia and Prayer